 For more information on predator control specific to your area, we recommend that you contact a predator control expert, your regional council or local DOC office.

-For information on what you can do to take your trapping to the next level, download a Predator Control Annual Calendar or buy an A2 print from our shop.
+For information on what you can do to take your trapping to the next level, download a Predator Control Annual Calendar (PDF, 102KB) or buy an A2 print from our shop.